climatecrew/nb_integration/README.md

 ### How to create a survey and make it available to the API

 1. Go to People -> More -> Surveys (https://crew.nationbuilder.com/admin/surveys)
-  + New Survey
+  Click New Survey
-  Example name: Climate Preparedness Event Planning Create a single question at minimum:
+  * Example name: Climate Preparedness Event Planning
+  * Create a single question at minimum:
-    comments_questions
+    * comments_questions
-    Any comments or questions about your event idea?
+    * Any comments or questions about your event idea?
-    Format: text
+    * Format: text

 2. Make an *unlisted* web page in NB of type Survey.
 The new survey must be associated with a web page to be accessible to the API.
 It is helpful to make it a sub-page of a page related to this survey.
 Example:

-    page slug: event_planning_survey
+    * page slug: event_planning_survey
-    page type: survey
+    * page type: survey
-    Do not include in top nav
+    * Do not include in top nav
-    Select the previously created survey
+    * Select the previously created survey
-    Save
+    * Save

 3. The survey ID and question ID must be known to the nb_integration app.
     In Heroku, set environment variables with the relevant values.